JuliaDynamics/NetworkDynamics.jl/docs/src/injector_nodes.md

 The first few components building blocks are identical to the docs on [ModelingToolkit Integration](@ref).
 ```@example injector
 using NetworkDynamics
-using ModelingToolkit
+using ModelingToolkitBase
-using ModelingToolkit: t_nounits as t, D_nounits as D
+using ModelingToolkitBase: t_nounits as t, D_nounits as D
 using OrdinaryDiffEqTsit5
 using CairoMakie